Cant-Git-Right/NotoriousRNG/README.md

 When creating an instance of NotoriousRNG, you can either input nothing, input two BigIntegers to be used as the min and max values of the range for a random number, or input an integer to be used as the bit length for the random byte array.

-On an average Windows PC, generating a cryptographically secure 256-bit byte array with NotoriousRNG may take around 3 seconds.  **The time it takes will increase linearly with an increase in bit length.**

-Feel free to implement Notorious RNG in other computer languages.

-Feel free to make changes/additions for your own applications.
+Generating a cryptographically secure 256-bit byte array with NotoriousRNG, on a single core with Windows OS on an average quad-core PC, may take around 3 seconds.  **The time it takes will increase linearly with an increase in bit length.**  To reduce the amount of time it would take, you can use more cores to run the *getBlackjackBit()* function in parallel, and use shared memory to send the random bits to the main process.
+For example, if you implement Notorious RNG in C/C++ with a Linux OS on a quad-core PC, and write the necessary code to use all four cores, there's no reason you shouldn't be able to generate a 256-bit key in less than a second.
+And with 6 cores.
+Well you get the point.
+Long story short, **Take full advantage of your available hardware.**

+Thanks, Y’all.
+Have fun with it.

 What do you call a nonce that was generated sometime in early August?